daniele77/daniele77.github.io/_drafts/types-back-to-the-basics.md

 Lately, I had to choose a C++ library to use for an industrial product I'm working on.
 I found what it seemed the best fit (according to some constraint I had), however, some choices of the author left me bewildered about the library interface.
-And not just me, since in the issue tracker I found other suggestions to improve the interface.
+And not just me, since looking at the issue tracker I found other suggestions to improve the interface.

 Don't get me wrong: it's a good and useful modern C++ library, that does what it claims to do.
 I'm just using it as an example to make some considerations for a broader point of view.